"SSL" and "video streaming" are both well-known terms but are seldom talked about together.

 Video Streaming with SSL protection

-VIDIZMO is an enterprise video streaming software that provides ultimate security, including SSL/TLS encryption for content transmission to ensure ultimate content protection during transit and to avoid attacks, such as “man in the middle”.
+VIDIZMO is an enterprise video platform that provides ultimate security, including SSL/TLS encryption for content transmission to ensure ultimate content protection during transit and to avoid attacks, such as “man in the middle”.

 Not Just SSL, Benefit From Complete Content Protection